kraashen/kraashen.github.io/content/posts/2017-12-31-thoughts-from-reading-the-clean-code.md

 * If the function signature tells what it will do, do you need to comment it as well?

 Some languages like Go also have principles that if a Go package has an exportable entity (denoted with name starting with a capital), it needs to be commented.
 This is a clever take on commenting on package internals.

+Next, I picked topics on testing, objects, their logic, and abstraction levels for discussion.
+I found these very useful as I find understanding and implementing proper logic separation and abstraction levels crucial in the long run.

 ### Logic, objects and abstraction levels